Meet Our Team

 - Jessica Jennrich, Director of the Center for Women and Gender Equity

 - Marlene Kowalski-Bruan, Associate Vice President & Deputy Chief Inclusion and Equity Officer

 Our Professional Training

-Members of the Office for Title IX and Institutional Equity Team, as well as members of the pool who assist in carrying out the grievance process, receive regular training based on their respective roles on topics including sexual harassment, dating violence, domestic violence, sexual assault, stalking, and on how to conduct an investigation and hearing process that protects the safety of impacted parties and promotes accountability.
+Members of the Office for Civil Rights and Title IX Team, as well as members of the pool who assist in carrying out the grievance process, receive regular training based on their respective roles on topics including sexual harassment, dating violence, domestic violence, sexual assault, stalking, and on how to conduct an investigation and hearing process that protects the safety of impacted parties and promotes accountability.

 A list of recent training is included below.